 Natural disasters, such as flooding, are more common than people think.
 While we all think that disasters happen somewhere else and hope we are safe, the reality is, no location can be considered a no-risk zone.
-Adding onto that, as climate is becoming more unpredictable, risks are also changing: a zone that might have been considered low-risk before, could now be moderate- or even high-risk.
+Adding onto that, as the climate is becoming more unpredictable, risks are also changing: a zone that might have been considered low-risk before, could now be moderate- or even high-risk.

-Although it is common to think that homeowners, condo, renters, or business insurance also covers damage caused by a flood, this is often not the case.
+Although it is common to think that homeowners, condos, renters, or business insurance also covers damage caused by a flood, this is often not the case.
 Normally, flood insurance needs to be bought separately.
 Check with your insurance provider whether your existing policies cover flood or not.

 Just like all other insurance policies, flood insurance is based upon a range of factors that are used to estimate your risk.
 You can use these factors to pay less on your flood insurance each year.